5 min read

 Investing

-Historically, the share markets have increased in value by an average of about 10% yearly, but they don't always increase yearly.
-An investment may grow by 30% in one year, 2%, in the next year and -10% the year after.
-In fact, based on this example of rises and falls, you’d still see an average return of 7%.
-Investing for the long term means you’re better placed to ride out these bumps in the market - the longer you leave your investment, the longer you have to bounce back from any falls, and the higher the average return you can potentially gain.
-However, if you are going to need your money in the near future, you’re at more risk of losing some of your investment in a shorter period of time.
+Investing for the long term means you’re better placed to ride out any dips in the market - the longer you leave your investment, the longer you have to bounce back from any falls, and the higher the average return you can potentially gain.
+But if you think you’ll need to access your money held in investments any time in the near future, you may be at risk of losing some of your investment in a shorter period of time if the market or your stocks are down at that time.

 Read more in our guide to savings vs. investing.